Build customer loyalty

 - Be your word.
 I already know that I need to explain this point a little deeper.
 It’s one thing to GIVE your word, to do what you said you would do.
 This is certainly a great trait.
 But BEING your word is a little different.
 BEING your word is more like living your brand.
-Each of my personal customer service examples here illustrate the idea of BEING your word.
+Each of my personal customer service examples here illustrates the idea of BEING your word.
 Here is another practical way to be your word: be transparent.
 It’s ok to make a mistake or not to know.
 Being transparent means that you will do things a certain way.

 Given the choice, people would much rather buy from people they like.
 They are more willing to forgive small mistakes and shoot – even big ones.
 When people like you, they want to spend time with you and money with you.

-Use these nine tips to build customer and brand loyalty and you’ll not only increase sales, you’ll have a lot more fun at work.
+Use these nine tips to build customer and brand loyalty and you’ll not only increase sales, but you’ll also have a lot more fun at work.

 QuestionPro offers a robust online platform to help you manage customer experience.
 Schedule a live demo with our CX professionals and learn how our CX software can help you increase brand loyalty and keep customers coming back.